-It is about understanding cultures represented in Europe and elsewhere in the world, to support our students to feel comfortable in a variety of cultures, and being able to operate in the emerging world culture of shared experiences provided by television, travel and the internet.
+It is about understanding cultures represented across the globe, to support our students to feel comfortable in a variety of cultures, and being able to operate in the emerging world culture of shared experiences provided by television, travel and the internet.
 Promoting pupils’ cultural development links with our values and goals, to create a community that is accepting of cultural diversity and to prevent prejudice and discrimination.

 At Atherton High School, we aim to build cultural capital through our curriculum.
 The school offers all students opportunities to appreciate and understand a range of cultural experiences.
 We can evidence a wide range of activities to support this claim: tours, trips, artistic productions, enrichment clubs, Student Council and Student Voice.
 We believe all our pupils are entitled to enrichment experiences as part of school life, to broaden their knowledge and understanding of the ever-changing world, as well as allowing them to develop their resilience and ambition.